-Few things in life put the raw majesty and power of Mother Earth on better display than seeing a whale in its natural habitat.
+Few things in life put the raw majesty and power of Mother Earth on better display than whale sightings.

 These dignified and distinguished creatures have inspired centuries of fascination, lore, and more, with their mysterious behaviors and massive size.

 Planning on heading north to the unbridled wilderness of Alaska?
 Seeking warmer, wetter pastures in Newport or San Diego?
-Regardless of your bucket list there are unlimited ways to view these marine mammals.
+Regardless of your climate preferences, there are plenty of whale-watching destinations to choose from.

-From spotting baby humpbacks in Hawaii to glimpsing the rare Northern Atlantic Right Whale in Boston, there's never been a better time to whale watch this winter!
+From spotting baby humpbacks in Hawaii to glimpsing the rare Northern Atlantic Right Whale in Boston, there's never been a better time to experience whale watching in the USA!